renerocksai/bullets/README.md

     **Godot game engine**

-- It helps you create beautiful presentations on all platforms (Windows, Mac, Linux) that are 100% self-contained  and will look and feel the same on all platforms
+- It helps you create beautiful presentations on all platforms (Windows, Mac, Linux, and the web) that are 100% self-contained  and will look and feel the same on all platforms